codefellows-seattle-javascript-401d20/36-29-midproject-frontend/README.md

       // display main app
 ```

-* Implament a Landing route that allows a user to signup and login to the applicaition.
+* Implement a Landing route that allows a user to signup and login to the application.
 * Manage the frontend routes based on the clients authorization
   * If the user is not logged in they should be forced to remain on the landing route(s)
   * If the user is logged in they should not permitted to remain on the landing route(s)